 Summers in Central Texas can be hot.
 Really hot!
 In fact, heat is one of the leading weather-related killers in the United States, resulting in hundreds of fatalities each year and even more heat-related illnesses.
+Most child, vehicle-heat-related deaths occur in the month of July, and on average, over 35 children die each year from being left in a vehicle.
 To help you keep your cool and make sure that you and your family stay safe, we put together the following important heat safety information.

 DIFFERENCE BETWEEN A HEAT ADVISORY, WATCH AND WARNING: